jim-long-dev/react-simple-calculator/README.md

 # 🧮 React Calculator (Containerized)

-A functional React calculator built with Vite, optimized for deployment using Docker and Nginx.
+A simple calculator built with React and Vite, optimized for deployment using Docker and Nginx.

 ## 🌟 Why I Built This
 I started this project following a YouTube tutorial by WebDevSimplified, but I felt the original implementation was incomplete.
 I modified the logic and added several features of my own to make it more like what an actual physical calculator does.